Ishushan02/Diffusion-Transformer-Text-To-Image-Generation/README.md

 - Ste 3, Noise addition to Latents
 - Implementeation of Noise at random timestep t, using DDPM along with cosine beta scheduler
+- Also Implement the Time Embedding Block, with Sinuodial Time Steps so as to include phase information
+- for a Linear batch of Time t, it outputs (batch, Embed Dim) here my Embed Dim is 768